-Subject to the satisfaction of the Conditions Precedent or their waiver by the Tender Offeror, the Tender Offeror has decided to implement the Tender Offer as part of the Transactions by acquiring all of the Target Company Shares (including the Target Company's restricted shares granted to the directors of the Target Company (excluding outside directors; the "Target Company's Directors") and executive officers of the Target Company who do not concurrently serve as the Target Company's directors (including CxOs who do not concurrently serve as the Target Company's directors as of September 10, 2025) as restricted stock compensation (the "Restricted Shares"), but excluding the treasury shares held by the Target Company and the Shares Agreed Not to Be Tendered (defined below); the same applies hereinafter) listed on the TSE Prime Market.
+As announced in the "Notice Regarding Scheduled Commencement of Tender Offer for Shares Certificates, Etc. of Mandom Corporation (Securities Code: 4917)" (the "Press Release Dated September 10, 2025") published on September 10, 2025, subject to the satisfaction of certain conditions (Note 1) (the "Conditions Precedent"), including the completion of, or reasonable expectation of completion of, the acquisition of the permits and authorization, etc. under competition laws in Japan and Vietnam (the "Clearance"), or their waiver by the Tender Offeror, the Tender Offeror decided to commence the Tender Offer in order to acquire all of the Target Company Shares (including the Target Company's restricted shares granted to the directors of the Target Company (excluding outside directors; the "Target Company's Directors") and executive officers of the Target Company who do not concurrently serve as the Target Company's directors (including CxOs who do not concurrently serve as the Target Company's directors) as of September 10, 2025 as restricted stock compensation (the "Restricted Shares"), but excluding the treasury shares held by the Target Company and the Shares Agreed Not to Be Tendered (defined below); the same applies hereinafter) as part of a series of the Transactions, and the Tender Offeror aimed to commence the Tender Offer around late September 2025.